ivanmatey/SampleRepo/Readme.md

 - remember to merge to your branch and push from there-

 This is a new line after my first push

+This is me traying tu push my part